 The Working Group should consult with W3C Legal if it believes that:

-to have brands, logos, or conformance icons associated with the Working
+having brands, logos, or conformance icons associated with the Working

 Group's test materials.
-Define associated policies.

 and Icon Usage contains a complete catalog of the logos in use